- Forms | Resources

 The Word is Out, by Chris Glasser

 Changing Our Minds by David Gushee

 Many of you will recall the process our congregation went through as we prepared to call a new pastor.
 Using focus groups, surveys and interviews, we ascertained the concerns and aspirations for Saint Andrew’s.
 Our congregation agreed that our mission is “Growing in Christ to Love and Serve All People.”

 In light of our mission, some members have questioned how we should respond to issues of human sexuality, identity and inclusion of what is commonly known as the LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer, Plus) community.
 To help us, the Congregation Council designated a task force to provide information and support for our congregation.

 The task force is aware that some members are ready to welcome this discussion; others have significant concerns and many have questions.
 We need forums for the congregation to examine differing perspectives and listen honestly to one another.
-To facilitate this, we have asked Pastor Rick Pribbernow to guide us.
-He is the Chaplain/Director of Open Door Ministries, a Lutheran ministry of consultation and pastoral care for sexual orientation and gender identity in our synod.
+Helping to facilitate this was Pastor Rick Pribbernow, former Chaplain/Director of Open Door Ministries, a Lutheran ministry of consultation and pastoral care for sexual orientation and gender identity in our synod.
 Our first forum was held September 27, 2020, via Zoom.

 We have resumed this conversation in 2021 with additional forums and Bible Studies.
 This page will have resources and suggested links to learn more.